TollefsonJ/my_website/content/pubs.md

 **Tollefson, J.** “Environmental risk and the changing scale of urban inequality, 1880-1930.” *Working paper.*
 - **Honorable mention**: 2024 Candace Rogers Award, Eastern Sociological Society

+**Tollefson, J.**, Frickel, S., Helgeson, J., and Gore, C. "The development and structure of community resilience planning research." *Under submission.*

 **Tollefson, J.** “HOLC redlining as an environmental process.” *Working paper.*

 **Tollefson, J.**, Frickel, S., Helgeson, J., and Gore, C. "From adaptation to resilience: The evolution of a field." *Working paper.*

-**Tollefson, J.**, Frickel, S., Helgeson, J., and Gore, C. "The development and structure of community resilience planning research." *Working paper.*

 Burns, A. and **Tollefson, J.** "Inequality in the effects of pesticide exposure on infant health." *Working paper delivered at Population Association of America (New Orleans, LA.
 Apr.
 12-15, 2023) and American Sociological Association (Philadelphia, PA.
 Aug.
 17-21, 2023).*